 We never suggest doing psychedelics alone.
 Professional guides and trip sitters are available to support you during your psychedelic experience, while an integration specialist supports you before and after the trip.
 Psychedelic trip sitting and integration services should be in tandem, so that an individual has support before, during, and after a psychedelic experience.

 That’s exactly what we do here at Psychedelic Passage—help facilitate meaningful experiences with psychedelics.
 All of our trip sitting programs include pre-trip preparation, in-person support during the experience, and post-event integration sessions.
-If you want to increase the likelihood of experiencing the long-lasting and positive effects of psychedelics while minimizing the risk of a “bad trip,” we suggest you book a free call with one of our guides or trip sitters today.
+If you want to increase the likelihood of experiencing the long-lasting and positive effects of psychedelics while minimizing the risk of a “bad trip,” we suggest you book a call with one of our guides or trip sitters today.

 So, you’re interested in a psychonautic adventure, and want some support during the way?
 Here are four tips to help you find a psychedelic guide or trip sitter.